 - Vertical Gardening: No room to spread out?
 Try going up!
 Walls of plants, or “vertical gardening” is growing in popularity.
 Maybe you have a wall divider between your deck and your neighbors deck that you can utilize.
 Search for “pocket hanging planters”.
 No wall?
 You can try vertical freestanding elevated planters like these.

 - Birdbaths: you can get creative here, with the space that you have.
-You can find both standard and heated birdbaths that attach to deck railings, such as the Songbird Spa.
+You can find both standard and heated birdbaths that attach to deck railings, such as this deck mounted bird bath.
 Or try just a shallow dish on top of a small table.

 If you can’t figure out a way to have plants or water, that’s ok.
 Given enough time the birds will very likely find your feeder regardless.
 When I put mine up, I didn’t do anything additional and it took the birds about a week.
 For a friend of mine, it was more like 6-8 weeks!
 It really depends on your area.
 Just keep the feeders clean and filled (periodically change the seed as needed).
 As they say “if you build it, they will come”.